Letting your home

 Visit our Landlord registration and licensing webpage for further information.

 Caerphilly Keys private rental housing solution

-Caerphilly Keys is a project led by our Housing Solutions team which helps private landlords find long term tenants for their properties, whilst also preventing homelessness.
+Caerphilly Keys is a project led by our Housing Solutions team which helps private landlords find long term contract holders for their properties, whilst also preventing homelessness.

 Benefits of the scheme: